Lambert Simnel: Later life

-King Henry pardoned young Simnel (probably because he recognised that Simnel had been merely a puppet in the hands of adults) and put him to work in the royal kitchen as a spit-turner.
+King Henry pardoned Simnel (presumably recognising that the young pretender had been merely a figurehead pushed by adults) and put him to work in the royal kitchen as a spit-turner.
 When he grew older, he became a falconer.
 Almost no information about his later life is known.
 He died some time after 1534.
 He seems to have married, as he is probably the father of Richard Simnel, a canon of St Osyth's Priory in Essex during the reign of Henry VIII.

 Cultural depictions

-In the 1972 BBC serial The Shadow of the Tower Simnel was portrayed by Gary Warren.
+In the 1972 BBC serial The Shadow of the Tower, Simnel was portrayed by Gary Warren.

-In 1996 Blyth Power's album Out From Under the King included a song, Lambert Simnel.
+In 1996, Blyth Power's album Out From Under the King included a song, "Lambert Simnel".

-In 2006 Steeleye Span's album Bloody Men included a song, The Story of the Scullion King, about Simnel.
+In 2006, Steeleye Span's album Bloody Men included a song, "The Story of the Scullion King", about Simnel.

-In 2013, a sketch parodying Who Do You Think You Are in season 5, episode 7 of Horrible Histories, depicted Simnel's claim to the throne.
+In 2013, a sketch parodying Who Do You Think You Are in season 5, episode 7 of Horrible Histories depicted Simnel's claim to the throne.

 In the 2017 Starz miniseries The White Princess, Simnel is portrayed by Max True.

 The 2017 children's book The Player King, by Avi, offers a fictionalized first-person account of the key period of Simnel's life.

 The 2025 historical fiction novel The Pretender by Jo Harkin fictionalizes the childhood and young adulthood of Simnel.